 The Little Miami School District Athletic Code is established under the authority of the Board of Education.
 The purpose of the Athletic Code is to establish standards of academic performance and behavior for students, parents and fans involved in interscholastic athletic programs and the penalties for failure to meet the standards.
-It is a privilege to being permitted to participate in extracurricular activities within the Little Miami School District.
+It is a privilege to participate in extracurricular activities within the Little Miami School District.

-The Little Miami School District athletic program is subject to compliance with these standards.
-Little Miami School District interscholastic athletic programs are affiliated with the Ohio High School Athletic Association (OHSAA) and the Eastern Cincinnati Conference (ECC).
+The Little Miami School District athletic program is subject to compliance with these standards and that of our governing bodies (approved affiliations), which includes, but is not limited to the Ohio High School Athletic Association (OHSAA) and the Eastern Cincinnati Conference (ECC).
 The standards of this code meet or exceed the standards of the OHSAA Reference: "Handbook of the Ohio High School Athletic Association for Junior High/Middle Schools and Senior High Schools."

-Any student enrolled in Little Miami Schools (grades 7-12) who meets the academic eligibility requirements for participation in athletic activities may try out for any interscholastic sport.
+Any traditional or nontraditional student enrolled or residing in the Little Miami School District (Grades 7-12) who meets compliance and eligibility requirements for participation in athletic activities may try out for any interscholastic sport.
 All student-athletes in grades 7-12 are held to the policies and procedures of this athletic handbook, in conjunction with the student handbooks of LMHS and LMMS.